natekcroteau/LumenSync-app-frontend/README.md

 ```
 npm install
 ```
-### initiate and connect a postgreSQL database, updating knexfile.js with credentials
+-initiate and connect a PostgreSQL database, updating knexfile.js with credentials